-Kids Voting ballot papers are sent electronically to teachers from two-and-a-half weeks before Election Day - Saturday 23 September.
+Kids Voting resources and ballot papers have been sent to registered schools.
 Kids Voting elections must be completed by the Tuesday, 19 September.

 You choose the amount of preparation and classroom time allocated to Kids Voting.
 How much you cover will depend on how much time you have available.
 The basics of Kids Voting will take one to two sessions (voting and counting the votes).

 Thousands of students across New Zealand have had their say with Kids Voting.
 Over 147,000 students took part in Kids Voting for the second referendum on the New Zealand flag that was held in early 2016.